Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-Usually, this type of problem shows up on a model with high mileage, or a grossly neglected engine.
+Usually, this type of problem shows up on a model with high mileage or a grossly neglected engine.
 In either case, an idle problem from a blown head gasket usually shows up as a high rough idle.

-Other symptoms: Missing, oil leakage, blue smoke, and overheating.
+Other Symptoms: Missing, oil leakage, blue smoke, and overheating.

 Finding the cause of engine rough idle problems can be tricky at times, but paying attention to other symptoms besides the rough idle (shaking, noises, power loss) can help you close in on the source of the problem.

-And keep in mind that the most rough idles issues come from lack of proper maintenance.
+And keep in mind that the most rough idle issues come from lack of proper maintenance.
 So check those components or systems you have neglected lately.
 And scan your computer for possible trouble codes, even if the check engine light is not on.
 But, whatever the cause, don't shrug off the problem, even if it seems to be a simple one, because it can result in a costly repair if you don't take care of it now.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.